Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 2. Then you need to group all the elements used in the navbar.

 3. After this you can right-click the frame and choose create component or Cmd/Ctrl + Alt + K can be used as a shortcut.
 Now it will be a reuseable component.

+### References
+- Chatgpt was used to figure out how to make the reuseable component.